bootloader

 bootloader_password

-With this variable, you can protect boot parameters with a password.
+Use this variable to protect boot parameters with a password.

 This should come from vault.